Wolfbatcat/ao3-userscripts/scripts/auto-filters/greasyfork.md

 ### Include & Exclude
 - **Include Tags** – Automatically add tags to AO3's "Other tags to include" filter.
 - **Exclude Tags** – Automatically add tags to AO3's "Other tags to exclude" filter.
-- **Ratings, Warnings & Categories** – Include or exclude them by name, so you don't have to click through the checkboxes every time.
+- **Ratings, Warnings & Categories** – Include or exclude them by name.

 ### More Filters
 - **Crossovers** – Include, exclude, or show only crossover works.